Threat or promise? E-auto boom could cost industry jobs

 The electric transformation raises questions about the long-term prospects of the auto industry, which employs 840,000 people in Germany and millions worldwide, as a source of jobs for communities like Zwickau, which gave the world both the luxury brand Audi and the communist-era Trabant “people’s car.”

 Fewer workers will likely be needed, with different skills.
 And there is no mass market yet for battery-only cars.
 Volkswagen’s 1.2 billion euros ($1.35 billion) investment is taken as a sign of hope for the community.
-But the longer term trends for employment are less certain.
+But the longer term trends for employment across the industry are less certain.

 “We see dangers in this, but we see this really as a chance for Zwickau the manufacturing center to stand out,” the town’s mayor, Pia Findeiss, told The Associated Press.